What Attracts Cockroaches to Your Home (And How to Stop Them)

 What Attracts Different Types of Cockroaches

-Not all cockroaches are attracted to the same things.
-Here in Northern Virginia and the DC metro area, we commonly deal with three species, each with slightly different preferences.
+Not all cockroaches are drawn to the same things.
+Here in Northern Virginia and the DC metro area, we deal with three species.
+Each has slightly different preferences.

 German Cockroaches

 German cockroaches are the most common indoor species and the hardest to control.
-They’re smaller (about half an inch) with two dark stripes behind their head.
-These roaches are almost exclusively indoor pests that hitchhike into homes via grocery bags, packages, and used furniture.
+They’re small (about half an inch) with two dark stripes behind their head.
+These roaches are almost always indoor pests that hitchhike into homes via grocery bags, packages, and used furniture.

 What attracts German cockroaches: